Philosophy & Ethics Seminar

 Application & Payment Information

-Click here for the online application, which includes a short essay on why you would like to attend Aristotle’s Ethics.
+Click here for the online application, which includes a short essay on why you would like to attend the seminar.

-- Notification of acceptances will be mailed out beginning May 8, 2017.
+- Notification of acceptances will be mailed out on a rolling basis beginning May 7, 2022.

 - A non-refundable deposit of $25 is due at the time of application.